OliverGrimsley/LumenVueTemplateJWT/readme.md

 npm install
 ```

-## create databse
+## create empty databse
 > not covered here

-Change env.example to env, add app secret and JWT secret:
+Change `env.example` to `.env`, add app secret and JWT secret:

-(Neither the JWT package nor Lumen have any console commands to do this as of this version)
+(Neither the JWT package nor Lumen have any console commands to do this as of this version, even though the documentation suggests JWT does)

 ```
 APP_KEY=______________